paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ### Statutory Notes

 #### References in Text
 The District of Columbia Business Corporation Act, referred to in subsec. (a)(2), is act June 8, 1954, ch.
 269, 68 Stat.
-179, as amended, which is not classified to the Code.
+179, which is not classified to the Code.

 Sections 1132f–3 and 1132f–9 of this title, referred to in subsecs. (a)(3)(A) and (b)(5), were repealed by subsec. (d) of this section.

 The District of Columbia School Reform Act of 1995, referred to in subsec. (e)(2)(A), is Pub.
 L. 104–134, title I, § 101(b) [title II], Apr.
 26, 1996, 110 Stat.
-1321–77, 1321–107, as amended, which amended former sections 6322, 6364, and 6365 of this title and enacted provisions set out as a note under former [section 6322 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6322).
+1321–77, 1321–107, which amended former sections 6322, 6364, and 6365 of this title and enacted provisions set out as a note under former [section 6322 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6322).
 For complete classification of this Act to the Code, see Tables.

 #### Codification
 Section was formerly classified to [section 1132f–10 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1132f–10&num=0&edition=prelim).